SebMoreno/simple-selenium-automation-test/README.md

     1. Chromedriver has to match the Chrome/Chromium version in your system.
 You can download it from: [https://chromedriver.chromium.org/downloads]
     2. Unzip the binary file and place it under `/usr/local/bin`
         - It can be located under any directory that is part of the `$PATH` or the directory should be added to the `$PATH` environment variable
-        - `System.setProperty("webdriver.chrome.driver", "path-to-chromedriver");` can also be used as long as chromedriver binary file makes part of your solution.
-Otherwise your project may not run in other systems.
+        - Use of `System.setProperty("webdriver.chrome.driver", "path-to-chromedriver");` is discouraged as long as your project may not run in other systems
 - Fork this project into your personal account
 - Clone the project repository into your local environment
 - Create a new branch and name it with your given name and surname using snake case